-- 1. Respondent is guilty of the offence of admitting having used a prohibited substance under IAAF Rules 55.2(iii) and 60.1(iii). - 2.
-The following sanctions shall be imposed on Respondent: - a) A period of ineligibility under IAAF Rules for two years commencing as of 6 June 2005, including his ineligibility from participating in U.S. Olympic, Pan American or Paralympic Games, trials or qualifying events, being a member of any U.S. Olympic, Pan American or Paralympic Games team and having access to the training facilities of the United States Olympic Committee ("USOC") Training Centers or other programs and activities of the USOC including, but not limited to, grants, awards, or employment pursuant to the USOC Anti-Doping Policies; - b) The retroactive cancellation of all awards or additions to Respondent's trust fund to which he would have been entitled by virtue of his appearance and/or performance at any athletics meeting occurring between 31 March 2001 and the date of this Award. - 3. (...). - 4. (...). - 5.
+- Respondent is guilty of the offence of admitting having used a prohibited substance under 1.
+IAAF Rules 55.2(iii) and 60.1(iii). - 2.
+The following sanctions shall be imposed on Respondent: - a.
+A period of ineligibility under the IAAF Rules for two years commencing as of 6 June 2005, including her ineligibility from participating in U.S. Olympic, Pan American or Paralympic Games, trials or qualifying events, being a member of any U.S. Olympic, Pan American or Paralympic Games team and having access to the training facilities of the United States Olympic Committee ("USOC") Training Centers or other programs and activities of the USOC including, but not limited to, grants, awards, or employment pursuant to the USOC Anti-Doping Policies; - b.
+The retroactive cancellation of all awards or additions to Respondent's trust fund to which she would have been entitled by virtue of her appearance and/or performance at any athletics meeting occurring between 30 November 2003 and the date of this Award. - 3. $(\ldots)$ . - $(\ldots)$ .
+4. - 5.
 This Award deals definitively with all charges brought against Respondent by Claimant in this arbitration.
 All charges not expressly dealt with herein are dismissed.